 This chart shows degree specific requirements.
-These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 14.
-Once you are enrolled, the My Academic Planner tool will specify how credits (transfer and remaining) apply.
+These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 36.
+Once you are admitted, the My Academic Planner tool will specify how credits (transfer and remaining) apply.

-An Associate in Science in Criminal Justice integrates the theories, history, and legal and ethical issues typically covered in the study of crime and the criminal justice system.
+The Associate in Science in Criminal Justice integrates the theories, history, and legal and ethical issues typically covered in the study of crime and the criminal justice system.
 It is recommended students also complete coursework outside the criminal justice major in psychology, sociology, and communications to place their knowledge of the field in a broader social context.
 Graduates with an associate degree in this field are positioned to join the ranks of many agencies that require only 60 college credits to begin work.
 This degree will prepare students to move into a bachelor's degree to further their studies in Criminal Justice.

-The Associate in Science in Criminal Justice requires 18 credits minimum with at least a 2.0 GPA.
+The Associate in Science in Criminal Justice core requires 18 credits minimum with at least a 2.0 GPA.

-Students who complete the Associate in Science in Criminal Justice will be able to:
+Upon completion of the Excelsior University, Associate in Science in Criminal Justice program, students will be able to:

-- ▶ Describe the various components of the criminal justice system-legislation law enforcement, judicial, and correctional. - ▶ Describe how decision-making influences policy and procedure. - ► Explain how ethics is used in the decision-making process of the criminal justice system. - ► Analyze the various forms of diversity throughout the criminal justice system. - Describe the various criminal justice career opportunities.
+- ▶ Describe the various components of the criminal justice system: legislation, law enforcement, judicial, and correctional. - ▶ Describe how decision-making influences policy and procedure. - Explain how ethics is used in the decision-making process of the criminal justice system. - ▶ Analyze the various forms of diversity throughout the criminal justice system. - ▶ Describe the various criminal justice career opportunities.

-- A. CJ 101 Introduction to Criminal Justice
+- 1. CJ 101 Introduction to Criminal Justice

-- B. CJ 110 Introduction to Law Enforcement
+- 2. CJ 110 Introduction to Law Enforcement

-- C. CJ 120 Introduction to Corrections
+- 3. CJ 120 Introduction to Corrections

-- D. CJ 228 Multicultural Issues in Criminal Justice
+- 4. CJ 228 Multicultural Issues in Criminal Justice

-- E. CJ 265 Criminal Procedure and Evidence
+- 5. CJ 265 Criminal Procedure and Evidence

-- F. CJ 298 Criminal Justice Capstone A grade of C or better required.
+- 6. CJ 298 Criminal Justice Capstone: A grade of C or better required.